Postdoctoral Researcher, Coherent X-ray Diffraction Imaging

-As a Postdoctoral Fellow (code 1352) you are normally paid from gross NOK 553 500 per annum before tax.
+As a Postdoctoral Fellow (code 1352) you are normally paid from gross NOK 553 500 per annum before tax, depending on qualifications and seniority.
 From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund.

 The period of employment is 2 years.

 The engagement is to be made in accordance with the regulations in force concerning State Employees and Civil Servants, and the acts relating to Control of the Export of Strategic Goods, Services and Technology.
 Candidates who by assessment of the application and attachment are seen to conflict with the criteria in the latter law will be prohibited from recruitment to NTNU.
 After the appointment you must assume that there may be changes in the area of work.

 It is a prerequisite you can be present at and accessible to the institution on a daily basis.